The information in this article is up to date for tax year 2024 (returns filed in 2025).

-If you qualify for a refund but haven’t received it, the first step is to check the status of your refund with the IRS.
+If you qualify for a federal tax refund but haven’t received it, the first step is to check the status of your refund with the IRS.

 Go to Where’s My Refund? at the IRS website to check your refund.
 (Or you can use the IRS2Go app to check your refund status on your mobile device).